-Long term savings Depending on your personal circumstances, it might be wise to hold your savings in a registered account, such as a Tax Free Savings Account.
-Talk to someone you know and trust who understands investing.
+Long term savings are best locked into an investment like mutual funds, Registered Retirement Savings Plan (RRSP), or similar.
+Talk to someone you know who understands investing.
 The idea for these savings is that they are there for big changes in your life such as your retirement or to pay for school for yourself or family members.
 Your best strategy is to set up a monthly amount to move automatically from your account and treat it like any other payment you must make, or have it taken from your paycheque.
 This is an especially good idea if your work will match your deductions - that's free money!